 What is cruising the Mediterranean like in winter?

-Most cruise lines only cruise the around the Mediterranean from late spring to early autumn but some cruise lines, cruise all year around the Mediterranean.
+Most cruise lines only cruise around the Mediterranean from late spring to early autumn but some cruise lines, cruise all year around the Mediterranean.

-In the winter there are some plus points that you do not get in the summer months, but of course there are some drawbacks as well.
+In the winter there are some plus points that you do not get in the summer months, but of course, there are some drawbacks as well.

 After returning from a fantastic winter Mediterranean cruise on the MSC Grandiosa over the Christmas and New Year period.
-I thought I would share with you the the pros and the cons of cruising at this time of year in the Med.
+I thought I would share with you the pros and cons of cruising at this time of year in the Med.

 I was lucky and had great weather for the first week.
 The second week was still good weather, a little cooler and in one port it rained.
 It was a slightly rocky one night, but overall plain sailing.